-Approves \$1 million in 2023-24, \$200,000 in 2024-25, and \$18.8 million in 2025-26 and on-going, all General Fund, with corresponding Trailer Bill Language, to provide a housing supplement for foster youth in Supervised Independent Living Placements (SILPs).

-- Approves the May Revision request of an additional \$163.7 million (\$83.4 million General Fund) for the Child Welfare Services-California Automated Response and Engagement System (CWS-CARES) Project, in alignment with Special Project Report 6, to support ongoing project development costs, and authority to access an additional \$36.6 million (\$18.3 million General Fund) should project activities accelerate.
+- Approves \$1 million in 2023-24, \$200,000 in 2024-25, and \$18.8 million in 2025-26 and on-going, all General Fund, with corresponding placeholder Trailer Bill Language, to provide a housing supplement for foster youth in Supervised Independent Living Placements (SILPs). - Approves the May Revision request of an additional \$163.7 million (\$83.4 million General Fund) for the Child Welfare Services-California Automated Response and Engagement System (CWS-CARES) Project, in alignment with Special Project Report 6, to support ongoing project development costs, and authority to access an additional \$36.6 million (\$18.3 million General Fund) should project activities accelerate.
 The CWS-CARES will replace the existing case management system to benefit state, local and tribal child welfare agencies and will align with state and federal requirements.
-Approves Budget Bill Language and Trailer Bill Language to facilitate oversight and accountability regarding CWS-CARES development.
-See more on this item under the "California Health and Human Services Agency" section. - Approves the Adoption Facilitator Program Unit Governor's Budget Change Proposal, conforming a modified, related Trailer Bill Language proposal.
-The modified Trailer Bill Language will prohibit adoption facilitators and create an enforcement mechanism.
-Additionally approves provisional language on this issue requested at the May Revision. - Approves the Foster Youth Bill of Rights Translation (AB 1735) Governor's Budget Change Proposal. - Approves the Behavioral Health Community-Based Organized Networks of Equitable Care and Treatment (BH-CONNECT) Implementation Date Change for Child and Family Teams Meetings for Child Maintenance Cases May Revision Request, with Trailer Bill Language for an uncodified section that requires the Administration to provide a Trailer Bill Language proposal to the Legislature for consideration by February 1, 2024, or as soon as the federal government approves the waiver, whichever is later. - Approves the Adoption and Foster Care Analysis and Reporting System (AFCARS) Compliance Penalties May Revision Request. - Adopts the Children's: Children's Crisis Continuum Pilot Program Governor's Budget Trailer Bill Language. - Adopts the Tribal Dependency Representation Program Revised Methodology May Revision Governor's Trailer Bill Language, and additionally adopts Trailer Bill Language to modify statute related to Tribally Approved Homes to enable more tribes to access funding in the current year. - Adopts the Kin-GAP Program Alignment and Technical Clarifications May Revision Governor's Trailer Bill Language.

-- Approves \$8 million General Fund one-time, with corresponding Budget Bill Language, for the Foster Family Agency (FFA) Bridge Funding. - Adopts Supplemental Report Language regarding stakeholder and Legislative consultation on the emergence and implementation details for the forthcoming Level of Care permanent rate structure.
+Approves placeholder Budget Bill Language and placeholder Trailer Bill Language to facilitate oversight and accountability regarding CWS-CARES development.
+See more on this item under the "California Health and Human Services Agency" section.

+- Approves the Adoption Facilitator Program Unit Governor's Budget Change Proposal, conforming to the modified, related Trailer Bill Language proposal.
+The modified Trailer Bill Language, approved as placeholder, will prohibit adoption facilitators and create an enforcement mechanism.
+Additionally approves provisional language on this issue requested at the May Revision. - Approves the Foster Youth Bill of Rights Translation (AB 1735) Governor's Budget Change Proposal. - Approves the Behavioral Health Community-Based Organized Networks of Equitable Care and Treatment (BH-CONNECT) Implementation Date Change for Child and Family Teams Meetings for Child Maintenance Cases May Revision Request, with placeholder Trailer Bill Language for an uncodified section that requires the Administration to provide a Trailer Bill Language proposal to the Legislature for consideration by February 1, 2024, or as soon as the federal government approves the waiver, whichever is later. - Approves the Adoption and Foster Care Analysis and Reporting System (AFCARS) Compliance Penalties May Revision Request. - Adopts the Children's: Children's Crisis Continuum Pilot Program Governor's Budget Trailer Bill Language, as placeholder. - Adopts the Tribal Dependency Representation Program Revised Methodology May Revision Governor's Trailer Bill Language, as placeholder, pending consultation with key stakeholders, including Legislative leadership and tribal representatives. - Adopts the Kin-GAP Program Alignment and Technical Clarifications May Revision Governor's Trailer Bill Language, as placeholder. - Approves \$8 million General Fund one-time, with corresponding placeholder Trailer Bill Language, for the Foster Family Agency (FFA) Bridge Funding. - Adopts Supplemental Report Language regarding stakeholder and Legislative consultation on the emergence and implementation details for the forthcoming Level of Care permanent rate structure.